codebar/tutorials/php/lesson1/tutorial.md

 ## How to the output in the browser?

 Seeing it on the Command Line is great, but what about the browser?
-We will need to get a WebServer running, the easiest way is to use the buil-in PHP WebServer.
+We will need to get a WebServer running, the easiest way is to use the built-in PHP WebServer.

 *Note: Built-in PHP WebServer is great for Development, but **NOT** Production.*